DaDumples/Hive/README.md

 The rules of Hive:
 https://www.ultraboardgames.com/hive/game-rules.php

 Q, A, S, B , G will allow for placement of a Queen, Ant, Spider, Beetle, and Grasshopper respectively.
 M allows you to select a piece and then a location to move to.
-If you have any complaints with the cames cutting edge artistic decisions please send me a kindly worded email.
+If you have any complaints with the games cutting edge artistic decisions please send me a kindly worded email.

 To run: